CYBERSECURE CODER (CSC) Training Course

 Microsoft SDL Core

-Understand basic concepts of security, IT security and secure coding
+Understand the fundamental concepts of security, IT security, and secure coding

-Get known to the essential steps of Microsoft Secure Development Lifecycle
+Familiarize themselves with the essential steps of the Microsoft Secure Development Lifecycle

-Learn secure design and development practices
+Adopt secure design and development practices

-Understand security testing methodology
+Understand security testing methodologies

 Developers, Managers